 The best way to avoid fraud is to stop it before it occurs.
-That's why Bank of Marin offers multiple tools to approve your transactions, even while on the go, and identify fraudulent attempts before they occur.
+That's why we offer multiple cash management tools to approve your transactions, even while on the go, and identify fraudulent attempts before they occur.

 Positive Pay & Reverse Positive Pay